jeka-dev/jeka/org.jerkar.core/src/main/doc/getting_started.md

 Just launch the `org.jerkar.tool.Main` class in your IDE with the root of your project as working directory.
 You can also write a `main` method in build class and execute it.

+## Migrate a Maven projet to jerkar.

+Prerequisites are :

+* Maven is installed on the machine running Jerkar.
+* The project build wiyh maven (at least, `mvn help:effective-pom` should success).

+Steps :

+1. Execute `jerkar scaffold` at the root folder of the project you want to migrate  (Let's call it [PROJECT DIR]).
+It generates a build class at _[PROJECT DIR]/buid/def/Build.java_
+2. If you are an eclipse user, execute `jerkar eclipse#generateFiles`.
+It generates _.project_ and _.classpath_ so the project is now usable in Eclipse.

 ## Play with 'samples' project

 <p class="alert alert-warning">